Cassoulet is a French country stew with white beans, chicken, sausage, bacon and vegetables. It’s a comfort food recipe you’ll love!

 - 4 cups (1 quart) Low Sodium Chicken Stock

-- 2 cups fresh Soft Bread crumbs from a baguette (I used Udi’s Gluten Free Baguettes)+
+- 2 cups fresh Soft Bread crumbs from a baguette (I used a gluten-free Baguettes)+

 - Preheat the oven to 350 degrees.

-- Using heatproof tongs, tune the chicken thighs over and cook for an additional 3 minutes.
+- Using heatproof tongs, turn the chicken thighs over and cook for an additional 3 minutes.
 Remove from pan to a plate; set aside.

 - Add the sausages to the same pan (be careful of hot fat splattering!) and cook until lightly browned on each side (approximately 3-4 minutes total).
 Remove and set aside (can be added to the plate with the chicken)

 - Add the bacon to the pan.
 Sauté to render the fat only (about 3 minutes).
-The fat will turn a gray color and be more translucent though the bacon will still be supple and pliable.
-Remove with a heatproof slotted spoon, allowing excess fat to drain back into the pan before setting the bacon aside (all the meat may be piled onto the same ‘holding’ plate).
+NOTE: The fat will turn a gray color and be more translucent though the bacon will still be supple and pliable.
+Remove with a heatproof slotted spoon, allowing excess fat to drain back into the pan before setting the bacon aside.

 - Reserve 2 tablespoons of the pan fat (leave it in the pan) and discard the remaining fat.